mh884/SFApp-Postman-submit-request/README.md

 # SFAppSubmitRequest
-Using postman to submit to SFApp endpoint
+Using postman to submit a request to Salesforce though SFApp Endpoint

-Use the script to import into Postman to run test

 Supported
 - Native